 Antispam

-Antispam refers to a set of technologies, software, and practices designed to block or filter unwanted emails, commonly known as spam.
-These emails, often sent in bulk to millions of recipients, are not only a nuisance but can also pose security risks by containing malicious links or spyware.
+Antispam refers to the technologies, software, and practices used to block or filter unwanted emails—commonly known as spam.
+These bulk emails often target millions of users and go beyond being a simple nuisance.
+Many contain malicious links or spyware, posing real security risks.

 Spam emails come in various forms, such as unsolicited advertisements, phishing attempts, scams, or malware distribution.
 Antispam solutions protect users by reducing the volume of unwanted emails that reach their inboxes.